What online system is used?

 - You may be required to download other course-specific applications; you will be notified upon starting a course if this is the case.

-- Sufficient antivirus and malware protection software to protect your computer (visit the Queen’s IT Services website for more information).
+- Sufficient antivirus and malware protection software to protect your computer.

 Where can I find technical support?